 At Newbold Church of England Primary School (NCS), mathematics equips pupils with a uniquely powerful set of tools to understand and change the world.
-Through delivering Maths Mastery, these tools include logical reasoning, problem solving skills, and the ability to think in abstract ways.
-Our wish is for our pupils to use these tools and experiences long after they have left NCS, to enable them to go further in their academic pursuits, and to use mathematics with confidence in their everyday lives.
+Mathematics teaches children to logically reason, solve problems and think in abstract ways.
+Our ambitious aim is to teach a curriculum that builds sequentially to have a high proportion of our pupils achieve at least ARE/ARE+.
+In addition, our wish is for our pupils to use these mathematical tools and experiences long after they have left NCS, to enable them to go further in their academic pursuits, and to use mathematics with confidence in their everyday lives.

 At Newbold Church of England Primary School (NCS), we also aim to facilitate our children's SMSC development through Mathematics in the following ways...